Email API comparison

 Shared IP reputation

-Both platforms cover deliverability fundamentals.
-Mailgun has a mature infrastructure, but many users report that its shared IP pools can be noisier than other providers.
-Nuntly focuses exclusively on transactional email, which keeps shared IP reputation cleaner.
+Both platforms cover the fundamentals: DKIM, SPF, DMARC, and suppression lists.
+Many users report that Mailgun shared IP pools can be noisier.
+Nuntly focuses on transactional only, keeping shared IP reputation cleaner.

 API Performance